sisoje/mv/README.md

 ## Network snapshot tests

  Snapshot testing does not have to involve images.
-In this case we snapshot network responses and save them for later reproduction during testing.
+In this case we snapshot network responses and save them to a file for later reproduction during testing.

  The App "communicates" with UI testing frameworks using `EnvironmentKeys` and `LaunchArguments`